strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 - confidence: 2

 > Knowledge of significant vulnerabilities in common windows applications for which there is public exploit code available.

+- [x] Knowledge that metasploit exists
+- [x] Knowledge that the MC app exam probably isn't going to even test knowledge of common LOLBINS

 ## Appendix F: Unix Security Assessment